 Because I was so dedicated to self-care and balanced living, I went to Harvard for my undergraduate degree (lol that last part was a joke).
 There, I found myself in an atmosphere that was both enlivening and also lopsided to the extreme.
 The parts of me that loved glitter, finger paint, interpretive dance, and nap time felt unwelcome and even laughable in the academic atmosphere there.
 While I found a small corner of friendly people and kindred spirits, I felt myself to be swimming upstream and floundering around as I sought balance and academic success on my own terms.

-In the six years following graduation, I worked a variety of part-time jobs and also made time to be with my family during my father’s extended illness.
-Throughout this time, I found myself routinely mired in self-doubt.
+In the first six years following graduation, I worked a variety of part-time jobs and made time to be with my family during my father’s extended illness.
+All throughout this time, I found myself routinely mired in self-doubt.
 Existential crises recurred with alarming frequency.
 I felt committed to the part-time work schedule I had chosen in order to make time for my own creative work and my family, but I worried that I was sabotaging my career prospects.
 I watched anxiously as the debate between the “Lean In-ers” and the “Women Can’t Have it All, Stop Lying to Yourself Because That Just Makes It Worse” debate played itself out on the front pages of various publications.
 I had worked (foolishly) hard in high school, and had had the great privilege to attend a “top university”…so why couldn’t I get my act together?
 Was I destined to feel lost at sea, to never quite find my footing in my career?
-Why was I so capable and intelligent in certain areas of my life, and so childish and unprepared in others?
-I felt that I had been given everything in my life to be put in a position to succeed, and now I felt like a flop and a fraud most days.
+Why was I so capable and intelligent in certain areas of my life, and so childish, unrealistic, and ill-equipped in others?
+I felt that I had been given everything in my life to be put in a position to succeed, and consequently, I felt like a flop and a fraud most days.

-- SLOOOOWWWWWW DOOOOOOWWWWWNWNNNN
+- SLOOOOWWWWWW DOOOOOOWWWWWNWNNNN.